book000/EventFinder/README.md

 - It is highly recommended for use in flat worlds.
 - Some of the events are disabled from the beginning because they are displayed in large numbers.
 - Deprecated events are indicated by a strike-through line.
-- The methods of the class show the return value of methods starting with `get`.
+- The methods of the class show the return value of methods starting with `get` or `is`.
 Except when it contains `Handler`.

 ## Development